On Sunday, Dallas police arrested two men accused of killing four people in an apartment shooting.

 The investigation is ongoing.

-The shooting took place in District 6, which is presided over by Dallas City Councilman Omar Narvaez.
+The shooting took place in District 6, which is represented by Dallas City Councilman Omar Narvaez.

 Crime in Dallas continues to plague the city, and violent crime, such as murder/non-negligent manslaughter on Dallas streets, has increased by nearly 24% in the past year, according to the Dallas Police Department Daily Crime Briefing.